liam-wiltshire/talks/machinelearning/content.md

 ???

 - Tebex is primarily a payment processor
-- Like anyone in the payment or eCommerce industry, chargebacks are a significant problem.
+- As with anyone in the payment or eCommerce industry, chargebacks are a significant problem.
  - Braintree - yeah they don't like our merchants
  - Stripe are not exactly big fans either...
 - But, a few chargebacks are not a big deal right?
 What numbers are we talking about